sqlitebrowser/sqlitebrowser/README.md

 * Import and export databases from/to SQL dump files
 * Issue SQL queries and inspect the results
 * Examine a log of all SQL commands issued by the application
+* Plot simple graphs based on table or query data

 ## What it is not